 At the most fundamental level, using principles of contrast throughout your figure helps the viewer figure out the basic aspects of the figure – race/species, job/role, gender, and current action.
 Miniature figures are very small and can be difficult to interpret from even a relatively short distance.
 Use of contrast helps make them easier for viewers to read from further away.
 Contrast is equally important to the display painter who wants to win contests as it is to the tabletop painter who wants their figures to look great in games.
 The only difference is the techniques used to apply it and the amount of time spent.

 The varieties of contrast below are listed roughly in order of their importance and effectiveness.
 Strong value contrast and colour contrast are very eye catching and attention grabbing.
 You can paint a visually effective piece with clever use of these and only minimal application of technique.

-Note that the effects of each type of contrast compound with use of others.
+Note that the effects of contrast compound by using multiple types.
 Juxtaposing a light peach colour against a dark teal colour employs both value and hue contrast.
 It is very visually effective, as a great many designers and movie makers are already aware.
 Conversely, if you want to paint freehand that doesn’t pull a lot of attention from other areas of the figure, use lower hue and value contrast to keep it more in the background.

 If you are unable to use strong value and/or hue contrast in your piece, you will find it helpful to use as many of the other types as you can.
 A simple example would be painting a figure in a monochromatic colour scheme.
 In addition to losing the cues to material/surface provided by colour, you also lose a major type of contrast.
-To paint monochromatic colour schemes most successfully, you need to be highly attentive to value, and put more emphasis on adding contrast through texture and detail.
+To paint monochromatic colour schemes most successfully, you need to be highly attentive to value, and put more focus on creating texture and detail to create additional contrast.

 1. Contrast of Values – Between Different Sections